-We will scan one book chapter, including endnotes and bibliography.
-Repeated requests for the same chapter will be subject to review.
+We will scan a small portion of an overall work, including endnotes and bibliography.
+Repeated requests for the same chapter, or selections from the same book, will be subject to review.

 Other documents may include the table of contents, index of a scholarly monograph, or a textbook chapter.
 Requests for additional materials or exceptional cases will be subject to review by library staff and/or College Counsel.

 Please note that we will not scan “consumables”, works meant to be used once, like workbooks, test booklets, exercises, etc.

 The Gottesman Libraries will scan archival or historical material for which Teachers College, Columbia University is the owner upon review of the request, physical condition, and available resources.
 Such material will be included in the institutional repository and library catalog, with appropriate levels of description and access.

 Teachers College Columbia University holds all rights to original art and archival collections maintained within the Gottesman Libraries.
 Requests to reproduce or distribute holdings or parts thereof will be reviewed by library staff and/or College Counsel with regard to fair use, permission, cost, and attribution.

 The Treaty of Marrakesh facilitates access to published works for persons who are blind, visually impaired, or otherwise print disabled.
 It allows people with print disabilities, or entities authorized on their behalf, to make accessible copies of books without having to seek the agreement of copyright owners, typically publishers, or to pay royalties to them.

 Print disabled persons are encouraged to coordinate with the Teachers College Office of Access and Services for Individuals with Disabilities on accommodations.